 - Lead Drummer: Michel "Away" Langevin is the only person to participate in all versions of the band, does all of the artwork for their albums and is usually the one to speak up on matters regarding the band.

-- Lighter and Softer: Killing Technology to Rrröööaaarrr (very mildly) and more noticeably Dimension Hatröss to KT, at least in terms of the heaviness of the music.
+- Lighter and Softer: Killing Technology to Rrröööaaarrr (very mildly) and more noticeably Dimension Hatröss to KT, which was also significantly lighter musically and featured less agressive vocals.
 Angel Rat was a brief venture into this as well.